-We’re back with our third part in our four-week series on Pre-Business Expenses.
-Just in case you missed the previous entries, you can catch up on Training Certificates and Coaches, and, Pre-Business Meal and Travel.
+We’re back with part three of our four-week series on Pre-Business Expenses.
+If you missed our previous entries, you can check out part one on Training Certificates and Coaches and part two on Meal and Travel.

-We are going to cover the possible things you will need for your business to have a strong start, before you incorporate or register it, and the best ways we’ve found to keep track of the costs.
+We will cover the possible tools and supplies you will need to start your business strong before you register and incorporate, and the best ways we’ve found to keep track of business costs.

 What Tools Does Your Business Need?